saleor/saleor/README.md

 ## What makes Saleor special?

-Saleor is a rapidly-growing open source ecommerce platform that has served high-volume companies from branches like publishing and apparel since 2012.
-Based on Python and Django, the latest major update introduces a modular front end with a GraphQL API and storefront and dashboard written in React to make Saleor a full-functionality open source ecommerce.
+Saleor is a rapidly-growing open source e-commerce platform that has served high-volume companies from branches like publishing and apparel since 2012.
+Based on Python and Django, the latest major update introduces a modular front end with a GraphQL API and storefront and dashboard written in React to make Saleor a full-functionality open source e-commerce.

 ## Features